-The first option available is the most important: Type.
-This is where you will specify the type of device and how it is represented in the BIOS Setup.
+- IDE HDD Auto-Detection Automatically detects and configures hard disk parameters.
+The Award BIOS includes this ability in the event you are uncertain of your hard disk's parameters. - IDE Primary/Secondary Master/Slave This is where you will specify the type of device and how it is represented in the BIOS Setup.
 If the device is a hard disk or CD-ROM, generally the Auto option is the best choice for fast and easy setup of the hard disk parameters.
-Let's take a look at the difference between the Auto, User and Types (1-45) options:

-- Auto This option instructs the BIOS to automatically configure the hard disk by reading the parameters (cylinders, sectors, etc.) directly from the hard disk's firmware.
+Let's take a look at the difference between the Auto and Manual options: - Auto This option instructs the BIOS to automatically configure the hard disk by reading the parameters (cylinders, sectors, etc.) directly from the hard disk's firmware.
 Use this option if you are configuring a new hard drive, or one that has already been formatted using the Auto option.
 Keep in mind that a hard drive is configured using a certain set of parameters, those same parameters must be used for the life of the drive, unless the drive is re-FDISKed using a different parameter set.
-(This procedure deletes the old partition(s) on the drive and creates a new one, using the new parameters). - User This option allows you to manually enter in the parameters of the hard drive.
-Generally, this option would be used only if the hard drive has already been formatted with a certain set of parameters, and assured consistency between the old and new parameters is desired.
+(This procedure deletes the old partition(s) on the drive and creates a new one, using the new parameters).